djvill/APLS/doc/how-to-use/troubleshooting.md

 layout: default
 permalink: /doc/troubleshooting
 parent: How to use APLS
-last_modified_date: 2024-12-04T12:53:36-05:00
+last_modified_date: 2025-01-21T10:46:42-05:00
 ---

 # {{ page.title }}
 {:.no_toc}

-If you don't see your issue here, please [contact us](mailto:d.vill@pitt.edu?subject=APLS troubleshooting: Some other issue)!
+If you don't see your issue here, please [contact us](mailto:apls@pitt.edu?subject=Troubleshooting: Some other issue)!

 {% include page_toc.html collapsible=true %}